AH72KING/CommonModel/README.md

 ## How To Use
-Add the Common_model.php in model folder add this line in your base controller or where you like to access DB best option is o add it into auto load.
+Add the Common_model.php in model folder and add this line in your base controller or where you like to access DB best option is to add it into auto load.

 <code> $this->load->model("Common_model"); </code>